sglyon/srg/content/post/Bengenau_Farboodi_Veldkamp_2018.md

 ---
 'date': '2018-05-08'
-'title': 'Juliane, Farboodi, and Veldkamp (2018) (Big Data in Finance and the Growth of Large Firms.)'
+'title': 'Begenau, Farboodi, and Veldkamp (2018) (Big Data in Finance and the Growth of Large Firms.)'
 ---